lmtoy/lmtoy_run/README.md

 1. terminal: the directory $WORK_LMT/$PID/$OBSNUM contains all processed data.
 Use any file browser.

-2. web: On unity results are password protected on https://taps.lmtgtm.org/lmtslr/$PID
+2. web: On unity results are password protected and visible via this URL: https://taps.lmtgtm.org/lmtslr/$PID

 2. download: the ${OBSNUM}_SRDP.tar file linked in the $WORK_LMT/$PID/$OBSNUM/README.html